DTW-Merge: A Novel Data Augmentation Technique for Time Series Classification: Conclusion

 \section{Conclusion}

 In this paper, a novel DTW-based data augmentation technique for time series is proposed named DTW-Merge.
 This method is based on DTW, which is a renowned tool for aligning time series.
 DTW-Merge uses this concept that the aligned parts of time series have the same temporal characteristics.
-This method enhances the performance of ResNet, a well-known neural network architecture for time series classification and outperforms other data augmentation methods.
+This method enhances the performance of ResNet, a well-known neural network architecture for time series classification and, outperforms other data augmentation methods.

-Sometimes the samples of a same class have dissimilarities that cause an improper temporal alignment between sequences.
+It is worth noting that we utilized ShapeDTW \cite{ZHAO_2018} to implement the our method, but we didn't see any improvement in results.
+Sometimes the samples of the same class have dissimilarities that cause an improper temporal alignment between sequences.
 For addressing this issue, we can cluster the samples of each class and then select the samples from the same cluster for data augmentation.
-This solution will help the algorithm to generate more realistic time series and it will be considered as future work.
+This solution will help the algorithm generate more realistic time series and be considered for future work.